AxelJankowski/Memo-Game/README.md

 # Memo-Game
-Simple memory card game with cute pictures of my dog Marley
+Simple memory card game with cute pictures of my dog Marley.

-Practice of JavaScript
+Practice of JavaScript.